 A great flow of power

-The day of the performance, my heart was racing as I stood backstage, waiting for my cue to go onstage in the first scene.
+On the day of the performance, my heart was racing as I stood backstage, waiting for my cue to go on stage in the first scene.
 I was becoming more and more nervous.
 In desperation, I gazed out over Lotus Lake, directly behind the outdoor amphitheater, and silently prayed to my Guru, Paramhansa Yogananda: “Master, I can’t do this on my own.
 I need your help.
 Please help me!”

-Shortly afterwards, I got my cue and stepped out onto the stage and faced the crowd.
+Shortly afterward, I got my cue, stepped out onto the stage, and faced the crowd.
 I was saying my first line when suddenly, I felt a great power flowing through me, and out to the audience.
 All nervousness was swept away in that current of energy, and I knew that God was right there with me.

 In fact, there was a moment in the first scene when I was able to tune into the audience, to feel its joy in the play’s comic moments, and somehow know exactly how to say my lines to increase its enjoyment.
 The audience was no longer a faceless crowd but a friend with whom I had formed a mutually enjoyable relationship.
 I realized that this, too, was the Guru’s grace because it took a certain amount of relaxation to be able to relate to the audience this way.

 After that first year’s performance, I asked myself, “Do I still need to do this?
 Haven’t I learned what The Peace Treaty can teach me?”
 Foolish thought!
 At least I was aware enough to realize that my very desire to pull away from the play meant I still had more to learn.